Unified Breakdown Analysis for Byzantine Robust Gossip: The Robust Gossip Framework

 \end{corollary}

-The proof of this Corollary is given in~\Cref{app:csq_gossip}. \Cref{eq:accumulated_bias} shows that while one-step convergence results ensure that the total L2 error (bias plus variance) decreases, we can be in a situation in which the total L2 distance increases after several $\CGours$ steps because of bias accumulation.
-This happens when the factor multiplying the variance in~\Cref{eq:accumulated_bias} is larger than 1, which essentially happens when $\gamma \ll \delta$.
-Yet, despite this bias, the output of the robust aggregation procedure are (arbitrarily) close to consensus, which can be desirable.
+While the total L2 error (bias plus variance) is guaranteed to decrease after a single step by \Cref{thm:consensus_tight}, it may increase if several $\FRG$ steps are performed because of bias accumulation.
+This happens when the factor multiplying the variance in~\Cref{eq:accumulated_bias} is larger than 1, which essentially means $\gamma \le \delta$.
+Despite this bias, the output of the resulting robust aggregation procedure is (arbitrarily) close to consensus, which can be desirable.
+Proofs of \Cref{thm:consensus_tight} and \Cref{csq:characterization_bias} are respectively given in~\Cref{app:robustness_analysis_proper,app:csq_gossip}.

-\textbf{Dependence on the parameters.} As expected, the bias increases with the amount of Byzantine corruption (through $\delta$), and decreases as the graph becomes more connected (i.e, $\gamma \rightarrow 1$).
-One can then use parameter $\eta$ (up to its maximum value) to control the bias-variance trade-off of the aggregation procedure.
+\textbf{Dependence on the parameters.} As expected, the bias increases with the amount of Byzantine corruption (through $\delta$) and decreases as the graph becomes more connected (i.e, $\gamma \rightarrow 1$).
+One can then use parameter $\eta$ (up to its maximum value) to control the bias-variance trade-off.

-Another important method in the decentralized setting is the adaptation of $\NNA$ \citep{farhadkhani2023robust} discussed in \Cref{subsec:41}, which consists in choosing the same $\tau_i$ as in $\CGours$, but \emph{dropping} updates such as $\|x_j - x_j\| > \tau_i$ instead of clipping them to $\tau_i$.
-We extend our analysis to show that $\NNA$ is robust over sparse graphs as well, as shown in the following result.

-\begin{theorem}[$\NNA$ breakdown for sparse graphs.] $\NNA$ also verifies the guarantees of~\Cref{csq:characterization_bias}, where $\delta$ is replaced by $\tilde{\delta} = 8b / \mumin$. \end{theorem} The proof of this result can be found in \cref{app:thm:consensus_tight_nna}. \citet{farhadkhani2023robust} provide a guarantee for $\NNA$, but only in the specific case of fully-connected graphs.
-We both improve the constants in the fully-connected case, and generalize this result to arbitrary sparse graphs.

-Note that $\tilde{\delta} > \delta$ for $b>1$, so $\NNA$ is worse than $\CGours$.
-This worse breakdown is not an artifact of the analysis, as we verify in~\Cref{sec:experiments}, where we show experiments in which $\NNA$ breaks before $\CGours$ does.